liqd/adhocracy-plus/docs/ckeditor.md

 # Local Testing

-To test mb with a local version of django-ckeditor-5 you need to follow these
+To test aplus with a local version of django-ckeditor-5 you need to follow these
 steps:

 ```